borkdude/blog/posts/migrating-octopress-to-babashka.md

 - Highlighting for Clojure code snippets: not super important, but I'd like to at least have this back after a rewrite.

 The primary goal of this blog is to share some of my experiences.
-All other things, like being able to react on a blog post, a fancy design, are secondary and can be figured out later.
+Of secondary importance:

+- A way for users to directly react.
+For now I can live with users reacting via Twitter, Clojurians Slack, etc. and I can figure this out later.
+- A fancy web design.

 The language I am most fluent in is Clojure.
 [Babashka](https://babashka.org/) is a scripting tool that has similar startup characteristics as Ruby so it would